minimalparts/nonce2vec/README.md

 Experiments when not resetting the model at each iteration: keep learned vectors in memory

+Experiments on chimeras when sorting sentences by context entropy

 Spearman correlation = -0.18694416650898932
 For s2w with rank on nonces